Finite subgroups of $\operatorname{PGL}_2(K)$ arising from configurations of skew lines in $\mathbb{P}^3_K$: Introduction and Background

-In the non-abelian case, Section \ref{s.non-abelian}, we prove (Theorem \ref{t.no Dn}) that no dihedral group $D_n$ with $n\ge3$ can occur as $G_{\mathcal L}$, by combining the matrix description of $G_{\mathcal L}$ with the structure of dihedral subgroups of $\PGL_2(K)$.
-On the other hand we construct explicit configurations of skew lines whose associated group $G_{\mathcal L}$ is isomorphic to each of the polyhedral groups $A_4$, $S_4$ and $A_5$ (Examples \ref{ex.A5}, \ref{ex.S4} and \ref{ex.A4}), and we describe the orbit structure of these actions on a distinguished line $L_\infty$.
-We also construct explicit families of examples realizing groups of the form $C_p^m\rtimes C_n$ as $G_{\mathcal L}$ (see Example \ref{non-abelian affine}).
+In the non-abelian case, considered in Section \ref{s.non-abelian}, we prove that no dihedral group $D_n$ with $n\ge 3$ and $\operatorname{char}(K)\nmid n$ can occur as $G_{\mathcal L}$ (Theorem \ref{t.no Dn}).
+On the other hand, we construct explicit configurations whose associated group is isomorphic to each of the polyhedral groups $A_4$, $S_4$, and $A_5$ (Examples \ref{ex.A5}, \ref{ex.S4}, and \ref{ex.A4}), and we describe the corresponding orbit structure on a distinguished line.
+We also give an explicit positive-characteristic example realizing a non-abelian affine $p$-semi-elementary group of the form $C_p\rtimes C_{p-1}$ (Example \ref{non-abelian affine}).

-Viewed through the lens of $(a,b)$-geproci sets given by \cite[Theorem 3.0.3]{politus3}, our results yield, in the abelian case, a rich supply of half-grid examples with two transversals (including the standard construction of \cite[Section~4]{politus1}), and, in the non-abelian case (where there are no transversals), more complicated half-grid examples arising from the actions of $A_4$, $S_4$ and $A_5$.
-For more recent works on geproci sets and their connections with several areas of research see \cite{politus1, chiantini2021, FM2024, ganger2024spreads,kettinger2023, kettinger2024}. \ \\ {\bf Acknowledgment.}Throughout the paper, the calculations were performed using the software Macaulay2~\cite{macaulay2}, and we provide the code in the appendix.
-The author used a large language model (ChatGPT, OpenAI) to assist with drafting portions of the Macaulay2 code and to obtain editorial feedback to improve the exposition.
-The author takes full responsibility for all results, proofs, and computational verification.
+Finally, via the characterization of collinearly complete sets from \cite[Theorem 3.0.3]{politus3}, our results produce new families of half-grid geproci sets.
+In the abelian case, they recover and extend the standard constructions with two transversals in \cite[Section~4]{politus1}.
+In the non-abelian case, they yield half-grid examples with no transversals, governed instead by the actions of the polyhedral groups $A_4$, $S_4$, and $A_5$.
+Thus the group-theoretic description of $G_{\mathcal L}$ reflects a genuine geometric distinction among collinearly complete point sets arising from skew-line configurations.
+For recent developments on geproci sets and related questions we refer to \cite{politus1, chiantini2021, FM2024, ganger2024spreads, kettinger2023, kettinger2024}. \ \\ \ \\ {\bf Acknowledgment.} Throughout the paper, the calculations were performed using the software Macaulay2~\cite{macaulay2}, and we provide the code in the appendix.
+The author used a large language model (ChatGPT, OpenAI) for expository feedback during the revision of the manuscript.
+The author takes full responsibility for the final text and all results, proofs, citations, and computational verification.

 The author is a member of GNSAGA-INdAM.
 The work of the author was supported by the funding PREMIO\_SINGOLI\_RIC\_[2025] from the Department of Engineering, University of Palermo.